 The Admissions Committee, comprised of faculty, administrators, and staff, assesses the information given on the parent and student applications.
 We make our academic assessment by looking at grades from the last two years and the first semester of the current year, the results of test scores and writing samples, as well as the recommendations from teachers and the school principal or counselor.
 The results of standardized test scores play an important role, as do extracurricular activities that complement the student’s academic pursuits.
-We want to become familiar with a student’s extracurricular interests and personal characteristics and we use the information contained in the application as well as the impressions gleaned from the required interview with a member of our Admissions Committee.
+We want to become familiar with a student’s extracurricular interests and personal characteristics.
 When our Admissions Committee makes its recommendations, we want to be confident that the student is the right match for Marin Academy, meaning he/she will feel comfortable finding their place in a school that places a high value on its student centered cooperative and collaborative working environment.

 We encourage applications from students of all races, national and ethnic origins, religions, and physical abilities.
 As diverse as they are, our students have one big thing in common: they are appreciatively immersed in an educational environment that encourages compassion and commitment.
 Marin Academy students are serious about learning and are already on a path towards becoming caring and responsible citizens.